SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 queue.

-The *only* difference between this model and the single-server model is in line #1.
+The *only* difference between this model and the single-server model is at #1.
 We have provided two counters by increasing the capacity of the ``counter`` resource to 2.
 These *units* of the resource correspond to the two counters.
 Because both clerks cannot be called ``Karen``, we have used a general name of ``Clerk``.